 In building collections, the Library staff is guided by the principle of selection rather than censorship.
 Furthermore, selecting a title for the Library's collections should not be interpreted as endorsing a particular viewpoint.

 To build a collection of merit, materials are evaluated according to one or more of the following standards.
-An item need not meet all of these criteria to be acceptable.
+An item needs to meet only some of these criteria to be acceptable.

 General Criteria: